 Additional Assistance for Single Parents

-For example, Coastline Community College (CCC), located in Fountain View, California, regularly holds a single parent Care Fair orientation.
-Students are provided with assistance to enroll in classes, work out an appropriate schedule, and even establish a child care program.
-Additionally, CCC also provides single parents with freetutoring and assistance in finding money for books and supplies.
+For example, Coastline Community College (CCC), located in Fountain View, California, regularly holds a single-parent Care Fair orientation.
+Students are provided with assistance to enroll in classes, work out an appropriate schedule, and even establish a childcare program.
+CCC also provides single parents with free tutoring and assistance in finding money for books and supplies.

-In addition, nearly all community colleges provide single parents who are enrolled in classes with free or reduced cost childcare programs.
-To find out about child care support, assistance, or other resources that can help cater to your family’s needs, students can meet with their community college campus advisor.
+In addition, nearly all community colleges provide single parents who are enrolled in classes with free or reduced-cost childcare programs.
+Students can meet with their community college campus advisor to find out about childcare support, assistance, or other resources that can help cater to their family’s needs.
 Students should also find out about any potential scholarship opportunities or grants for eligible single parents.
-With a variety of support venues, single parent students should be able to find incredible resources to pursue their educational pathway.
+With a variety of support venues, single-parent students should be able to find incredible resources to pursue their educational pathway.